fogfish/logger/README.md

 The latest version of the configuration is available at `main` branch of this repository.
 All development, including new features and bug fixes, take place on the `main` branch using forking and pull requests as described in contribution guidelines.
 The stable version is available via Golang modules.

 Import configuration and start logging using `slog` api.
+The default config is optimized for logging within Serverless application.

 ```go
 import (